plast-lab/doop/README.md

-To generate configurations for the native image builder, set environment variable GRAALVM_HOME to point to the GraalVM installation and use one of the following commands to run a Doop analysis depending on the GraalVM version installed (e.g. Java 23):
+To generate configurations for the native image builder, set environment variable GRAALVM_HOME to point to the GraalVM installation and use one of the following commands to run a Doop analysis, depending on the GraalVM version installed (e.g., Java 23):

 ```bash
 ./doop --platform java_25 --use-local-java-platform ${GRAALVM_HOME} --gen-opt-directives ...